The Workplace of Tomorrow

 3. Working environment

-Leaders and Managers will find their roles changing, they will be the ‘senior citizens’ of the organisation and will no longer exert influence through power and hierarchies.
+Leaders and Managers will find their roles changing.
+They will be the ‘senior citizens’ of the organisation and will no longer exert influence through power and hierarchies.
 Influence will be through their experience, knowledge, wisdom and vision for the future.
-These senior citizens may very well have portfolio careers (a term used often by Charles Handy) and work for more than one organisation.
+These senior citizens may very well have portfolio careers (a term used often by Charles Handy).
+They may work for more than one organisation.
 They will exert influence but with less cost than the full time management of old.

 Employees are the citizens, still able to contribute knowledge and experience but not to such an extent.
 Contracts of employment may very well be zero hour i.e. employees will not be contracted for a minimum period of employment per week.
 Instead, their efforts will be summoned on demand.
 Perhaps 30 hours one week and 40 the next (or none).
 This will give businesses flexibility but could also leave employees some freedom to create valuable IPR in their time off as a trade off for the new contracts.